dawidkotarba/interview_questions/java.md

 - How many thread simple program that prints "Hello world" to console has?
 - Describe Java memory model
 - How can we measure performance of the application?
 What tools do you know for such purpose?
-- Difference between PermGen and Metaspace
+- Difference between PermGen and Metaspace (i.e. which is newer, which has dynamic space allocation)?
 - What is full/major/minor GC?
 How to avoid full GC?
 - Young vs Old generation
 - How GC works? (root, phases etc.)
 - Do you know difference between survivor 1 and survivor 2 in Java?
-- What is the structure of JVM heap?
+- What is the structure of JVM heap (Eden, Survivor Space, Old Gen)?
 - How we can influence garbage collection in JVM?
 - Tools provided with JDK
 - What is profiling?